Same-sex marriage in Kansas: Schmidt v. Moriarty

-On October 8, Chief District Judge Kevin P. Moriarty of the state district court for Johnson County, the most populous in the state, directed the county clerk to issue marriage licenses to same-sex couples.
+On October 8, Judge Kevin P. Moriarty of the 10th Judicial District, covering Johnson County, the most populous in the state, directed the county clerk to issue marriage licenses to same-sex couples.
 A statement from Governor Sam Brownback said, "An overwhelming majority of Kansas voters amended the constitution to include a definition of marriage as one man and one woman.
 Activist judges should not overrule the people of Kansas."
 Kansas Attorney General Derek Schmidt said he was prepared for litigation and noted that the Kansas ban on same-sex marriage had not been invalidated in court.
 Schmidt filed a lawsuit in the Kansas Supreme Court, Schmidt v.
 Moriarty, asking the court to order Moriarty to stop issuing the licenses.
 Later that day, Kansas Chief Justice Lawton Nuss issued a temporary injunction suspending Moriarty's order authorizing the issuance of marriage licenses to same-sex couples "[i]n the interest of establishing statewide consistency" on the question of issuing licenses to same-sex couples, but the court allowed for the continued acceptance of applications for marriage licenses.

 On November 13, following a federal court decision striking down the state's same-sex marriage ban in Marie v.
 Moser, Judge Moriarty asked the court to lift its temporary stay and allow him to issue licenses to same-sex couples.
 On November 18, the court ruled that Judge Moriarty was "within his jurisdiction" in ordering the issuance of marriage licenses to same-sex couples and lifted its stay, leaving other issues, including whether Moriarty's legal judgment was correct, to be resolved pending the final outcome of Marie.